What are security tokens? Here’s everything you need to know

 The legal and compliance aspects make it more difficult to understand the differences between various types of tokens like security tokens, utility tokens, and other digital assets.

 You may remember the initial hype that surrounded Initial Coin Offerings (ICOs) just a few years back.
-But with fraudulent activity coming to light, many people became suspicious of blockchain and likely to discard novelties like security tokens without even understanding what they are.
+But with fraudulent activity coming to light, many people became suspicious of blockchain and likely to discard novelties without even understanding what they are.
 They could be missing out on a significant opportunity.
 As ICOs gave way to Security Token Offerings (STOs), we saw new fundraising mechanisms designed to issue security tokens in a safer and more reliable way.

 Read this article to learn everything you need to know about security tokens: what they are when to use them, and how they’re currently regulated in various countries.